 What is an LLC Operating Agreement?

-An LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
+A Georgia LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
 An LLC operating agreement establishes the financial relationship between members and the basics of the working relationships between those members and the managers who oversee daily operations.

 The operating agreement is not filed with the state, but instead remains private.
 It’s advisable to hire an attorney to ensure your operating agreement is thorough and legally binding.

 We’ve provided two operating agreement templates for your use.
 One is for a single-member LLC if you are the sole member, and the other is for a multi-member LLC if your LLC has two or more members.
 The documents are customizable and should be adjusted for Georgia state and your business.
 These documents are for your internal use and are not filed with any governing body.

 Download FREE Operating Agreement Templates